ivarref/mikkmokk-proxy/README.md

   [200] 100 responses
 ```

-### Flexible URL forwarding
+### Proxying to arbitrary URLs

-mikkmokk supports a flexible URL forwarding scheme.
+mikkmokk supports a flexible URL proxying scheme.
-You do not need to use a single mikkmokk instance for every service you want to test.
+You do not need to create a single mikkmokk instance for every service you want to
+proxy to.
 Instead you can tell mikkmokk where to forward to using the URI:

 ```